Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Introduction

-For everything other than instantiating the common-coin abstraction, we pursue a \emph{hash-based} protocol that is, in particular, setup-free and signature-free.
+Moreover, we pursue a \emph{hash-based} MVBA protocol that is, in particular, setup-free and signature-free.
 Hash-based protocols rely on relatively cheap ``unstructured'' operations like hashes, instead of the relatively expensive ``highly-structured'' algebraic operations that underlie, for instance, public-key or threshold cryptography.
 As a result, hash-based protocols are plausibly post-quantum secure, and, ceteris paribus, tend to be more performant.
-Furthermore, they avoid the complexity, overhead, and trust issues that come with trusted or private setups.
+They also avoid the complexity overhead and trust issues that come with trusted or private setups.

-Finally, \cite{CKPS01} has hinted and \cite[Sec.~1.2]{hmvba} has shown that the design of good hash-based asynchronous MVBA protocols is easy if security is required only against a static adversary, who determines which processes to corrupt at the beginning of the execution before any randomness of the protocol's common coin is sampled.
+Finally, \cite{CKPS01} has hinted and \cite[Sec.~1.2]{hmvba} has shown that the design of ``good'' hash-based asynchronous MVBA protocols is easy if security is required only against a static adversary, who determines which processes to corrupt at the beginning of the execution before any randomness of the protocol's common coin is sampled.
 The gold standard, however, is security against \emph{adaptive} adversaries, who are at liberty to decide which processes to corrupt during the protocol execution as randomness is revealed.
 We thus pursue \emph{adaptive security}.